Abandoned Brides: Victims Seek Separate Law Against NRIs Deserting Wives Amid Triple Talaq Row

 The problem is not just relegated to Punjab.
 Previously, a New Jersey-based NGO Manavi released a paper that states that about 12,000 abandoned women were living in Gujarat in 2004 while some 25,000 NRI brides were deserted in Punjab in 2007.

-In the last three years, Still Alive has taken up about 44 cases of NRI bride abandonment, a maximum of which involve accused spouses with a US citizenship, followed by Australia and Canada.
+In the last three years, SAF has taken up about 44 cases of NRI bride abandonment, a maximum of which involve accused spouses with a US citizenship, followed by Australia and Canada.

 The lack of consolidated and official data means that these cases, which are in thousands, rarely get the attention they deserve within the legal system as well as governance.